Workshops and Training

 -

-This short session will bring instructors through the process of how to add questions to their midcourse survey in Blue.
-We will also cover best practices for question design, tips for promoting engagement, and closing the loop.
+This quick half an hour session will bring instructors through the process of how to add questions to SIRS in Blue.
+Best practices for question design and tips for promoting engagement will also be covered.
 Ample time will be provided for Q&A. This session will not be recorded.